Welcome, If you wish to register for Cisco Hack to Secure Coding Challenge 2023, then we recommend you go through the information below.

 - This challenge is being proctored.
-Hence your photos will be taken during the challenge at periodic time intervals.
+So, your photos will be taken during the challenge at periodic time intervals.
 Only those taking the challenge should be visible in those photos.

 You must follow these rules while taking the proctored challenge.
 It may cause disqualification for the next round if not followed properly.

-Tab proctoring will be enabled for your challenge; hence we advise you not to switch tabs in between while taking the challenge, as the same will get captured in your report, which may result in disqualification for the next round.
+Tab proctoring will be enabled for your challenge, so we suggest you not switch tabs in between while taking the challenge, as the same will get captured in your report, which may result in disqualification for the next round.

 Copy/Paste Tracking will be enabled for your challenge.
 If you try to paste a copied code in the assessment, it will be shown in the challenge report and may result in disqualification from further rounds.

-If you complete your registration on Cisco's portal with all accurate details and are eligible for the program, you will receive your invitation by the 21st of Sept 2022.
-Before reaching out for help, please check other folders (including spam) in your email service.
+If you complete your registration on Cisco’s portal with all accurate details and are eligible for the program, you will receive your invitation by March 22, 2023.
+Before getting help, please check other folders (including spam) in your email service.
 If you still cannot find the invite, it could mean you are not eligible for the challenge.

-Please ensure to use a webcam-enabled computer for this challenge.
-You can check your webcam status here.
+Please make sure you use a webcam-enabled computer for this challenge.
+You can go ahead and check your webcam status here if you like.
 If your webcam is not detected there, it could mean a driver-related issue within the Operating System.

-If your webcam is working but still getting errors, here are some quick troubleshooting tips for you.
+If your webcam is working but still getting errors, here are some quick troubleshooting tips.

-- Use the latest Google Chrome or Mozilla Firefox while attempting the challenge.
+- While attempting the challenge, you can use the latest Google Chrome or Mozilla Firefox.

-- Turn off any active anti-virus software on your computer.
+- You can just turn off any active anti-virus software on your computer.